Dynamic Link Network Emulation: a Model-based Design: Emulator Architecture

 The \textbf{Deployment Module} is in charge of converting the previously generated network model into running instances of emulated network devices.
 In order to achieve this, the module makes use of the \verb|docker| engine for the management and support of containers and \verb|libvirt| for different virtualization technologies such as \verb|KVM|, \verb|VMware|, \verb|LXC|, and \verb|virtualbox|.
-At the first step, it takes the input specification (from the network model) and creates the required nodes with their corresponding images and properties.
-Each emulated node is deployed by means of a Virtual Machine (VM) or a container attached to its own namespace and acts according to the software or service running inside of it (as requested by the input specification).
+At the first step, it takes the input specification and creates the required nodes with their corresponding images and properties.
+Each emulated node is deployed by means of a VM or a container attached to its own namespace and acts according to the software or service running inside of it (as requested by the input specification).
 For example, if it is desired to run a virtual switch as a Docker container, the Deployment Module creates the proper container and executes the corresponding Virtual Network Function (VNF) via a docker image (e.g., Open vSwitch).
 Therefore, each node has an independent view of the system resources such as process IDs, user names, file systems and network interfaces while still running on the same hardware.
 It can also hold several individual (virtual) network interfaces, along with its associated data, including ARP caches, routing tables and independent TCP/IP stack functions.
-This gives great flexibility and capabilities to the emulator, it can execute any real software as in the real physical systems.
-At the last step, the module creates the links between the nodes to complete the emulation topology.
-The links are emulated with Linux virtual networking devices; \verb|TUN/TAP| devices are used to provide packet reception and transmission for user space process (applications or services) running inside each node.
-They can be seen as simple Point-to-Point or Ethernet devices, which, instead of receiving (and transmitting, correspondingly) packets from a physical medium, read (and write, correspondingly) them from a user space process. \verb|veth| (virtual Ethernet) devices are used for combining the network facilities of the Linux kernel to connect different virtual networking components together. \verb|veth| are built as pairs of connected virtual Ethernet interfaces and can be thought of as a virtual ``patch'' cable.
-Thus, packets transmitted on one device in the pair are immediately received on the other device and when either device is down the link state of the pair is down too.